BS in Biology (Premed Program)

 Students enrolled in the program acquire the necessary theoretical background, analytical skills, and hands-on laboratory research experience to pursue advanced studies in various fields related to biology, medicine, and environmental and allied health sciences.
 The program is not only tailored for students planning to enter MS or PhD programs, but also for pre-pharmacy and pre-medical students.
 The new program curriculum ensures that pre-medical students are properly prepared for the Medical College Admission Test (MCAT).

 Students in the BS in Biology program also have the option to complete a minor in chemistry by taking one additional chemistry course.

 Students enrolled in the program have access to modern laboratories equipped with both basic and cutting-edge technology and instruments.
 Students can conduct simple to advanced research in physiology, microbiology, genetics, biochemistry, biotechnology and ecology.
 Also, students in the program are provided with access to all physical and electronic resources offered by the LAU libraries as well as necessary IT support.

-The program requires 96 credits.
 The department has prepared a three-year study plan that students are advised to observe.
 Following the plan, students can graduate in three years, including two summer modules.

 Biology (31 credits)

 |BIO345||Cell and Molecular Biology||4|

 |BCH301||Introduction to Biochemistry||4|